Environmental Benefits of Organic

 Organic systems may have lower yields (tonnes/ha) compared to non-organic systems, especially during initial conversion periods as the soil adapts to the changed practices.
 However, increased yield per hectare is just one of the outcomes of a complex agroecological system.

 Instead of yield, maximum sustainable output per hectare should be prioritised.
 This is defined as the yield without damaging the land’s natural value.
-In this age of consumerism where focus is on “cheap” production costs, labour and end products, what are the externalities of this?
+In this age of consumerism where focus is on “cheap” production costs, labour, and end products, what are the externalities of this?

 Nutrient leaching

 Globally, farmers apply around 115 million tonnes of nitrogen to non-organic crops every year.
-However, only around 35% of this is used by the plants, leading to 75 million tonnes of nitrogen run-off into rivers, lakes and natural environments annually[13].
-56% of phosphorus fertiliser is also not used by the crops and may also become an environmental pollutant[14].
+However, only around 35% of this is used by the plants, leading to 75 million tonnes of nitrogen run-off into rivers, lakes, and natural environments annually[24].
+56% of phosphorus fertiliser is also unused by the crops and, like synthetic nitrogen, may also become an environmental pollutant[25].
 Excess nutrient run-off can cause eutrophication and lead to low water oxygen and high toxicity in waterways.
-This can have adverse environmental effects on marine animal and plant life.
-The majority of nutrients for organic plants are taken up via humus colloids in the soil rather than water soluble synthetic fertilisers.
-This releases nutrients to the plant slower, lowering the chance of nutrient leaching and eutrophication downstream and environmental degradation.
+Pesticide contamination in water bodies can lead to the decline of aquatic invertebrates, with direct consequences within the food chain as key food sources for fish and other aquatic organisms[26].
+These can have adverse environmental effects on marine animal and plant life, as observed earlier this year with the worst fish death in recorded history in the Murray-Darling Basin[27].

 Nitrogen applied to non-organic crops is often not utilised by the plants, leading to environmental run-off.